 While we identify challenges and opportunities linked to GBV-related data and evidence, it’s also important to celebrate successes taking place globally to advance change.
 Here we share success stories from two EM2030 focus countries, Colombia and India:

-In India, while civil society has campaigned on violence against women for many years, there has been a surge in public awareness, mobilization and engagement in recent times, following highly publicized cases of violence against women.
-In response, the Government of India revised the country’s rape laws (section 375/376 of the Indian Penal Code) to expand the definition of rape to include voyeurism, stalking and acid attack as punishable crimes, amongst other key reforms. <Learn more about the gender equality context in India on EM2030’s Gender Advocates Data Hub>
+In India, while civil society has campaigned on violence against women for many years, there has been a surge in public awareness, mobilisation and engagement in recent times, following highly publicised cases of violence against women.
+In response, the Government of India revised the country’s rape laws (section 375/376 of the Indian Penal Code) to expand the definition of rape to include voyeurism, stalking and acid attack as punishable crimes, amongst other key reforms.

 As we enter this year’s 16 Days of Activism against Gender-Based Violence Campaign, it is critical that advocates have the data and evidence they need to drive accountability on gender equality.